publiccodenet/about/activities/financial-administration/bookkeeping.md

 # Bookkeeping

-[GetMonkeys](https://getmonkeys.io/) is our service provider.
+[GoedOpOrde.nl](https://goedoporde.nl/) is our service provider.
 They process and book all the payments every second Wednesday of the month.
 Any corrections can be mailed to the bookkeeper and are processed the next day.
-GetMonkeys is also responsible for producing our annual financial reports and can be asked for other financial services as needed.
+GoedOpOrde.nl is also responsible for producing our annual financial reports and can be asked for other financial services as needed.

 ## Exact

 [Exact](https://www.exact.com/) is a Dutch software company that offers accounting, enterprise resource planning, and other software for small and medium enterprises.
-We have a license via GetMonkeys.
+We have a license via GoedOpOrde.nl.
 The operations coordinator and chief executive have access to Exact.
 Temporary access can be given to financial consultants.

 ## Visionplanner